garden-io/garden/docs/reference/module-types/container.md

           # information.
           defaultGroup:

-    # Specifies necessary configuration details of the local service which will replace a target remote service in the
+    # Specifies necessary configuration details of the local application which will replace a target remote service in
-    # k8s cluster.
+    # the k8s cluster.
     #
     # The target service in the k8s cluster will be replaced by a proxy container with an ssh server running,
     # and the reverse port forwarding will be automatically configured to route the traffic to the local service and